saurabhk9919/Class-Project/README.md

-This is a project given in my Web Designing Class..
+This is a project for creating a Tour & Travel Website given in my Web Designing Class.
 <br>
 Following technologies were used to build this project:
 <br>